dirigonaut/video-sync/RoadMap.md

     - (Encoding)Ffmpeg is skipping the first couple seconds of a video on (some?) encodings
     - (Redis)Throw proper error message on redis is already started scenario
     - (Encoding)Fix parsing of file names so that they do not cut off after the first space[Fixed]
-      - Confirm that the files can be consumed on the front end with special characters and spaces
+      - Confirm that the files can be consumed on the front end with special characters and spaces[Fixed]